Nilotic languages: Subdivisions

+These Nilotic languages' groupings are geographical classifications rather than mutual intelligibility.
+For instance, the Dinka is a different language from the Luo, which is also different from Nuer etc. Some words may sound similar due to shared location although these are distinct ethnic groups, with distinct speeches.
+Dinka and Nuer languages are not mutually intelligible but they share a common vocabulary since both languages are related Western Nilotic languages.

 Before Greenberg's reclassification, Nilotic was used to refer to Western Nilotic alone, with the other two being grouped as related "Nilo-Hamitic" languages.

 Blench (2012) treats the Burun languages as a fourth subgroup of Nilotic.
 In previous classifications, the languages were included within the Luo languages.
 Starostin (2015) treats the Mabaan-Burun languages as "West Nilotic" but outside the Luo level.

 Reconstruction

 Over 200 Proto-Nilotic lexical roots have been reconstructed by Dimmendaal (1988).

-Dimmendaal reconstructs the proto Nilotic consonants as follows:
+Dimmendaal reconstructs the Proto-Nilotic consonants as follows: